Above, an RFID chip is implanted into the right hand.

 Continue reading ‘RFID Wristbands – One Step Closer to the Mark of the Beast’ »

 Will robots take over the world?
 If robots rise up, will they keep people around in zoos?
 There is hope.
 Watch the video for details.

 Continue reading ‘People Zoo’ »

-Edison, in 1877, made the first recording on his tinfoil phonograph.
+Edison, in 1877, made his first recording on a tinfoil phonograph.
 He recorded “Mary Had a Little Lamb”.

-Continue reading ‘First Audio Recording Ever by Thomas Edison’ »
+Continue reading ‘First Audio Recording by Thomas Edison’ »

 Do smoke alarms cause cancer?